Guy smiling and playing piano

 Therapy is also essential for autistic people who have co-occurring mental health conditions such as depression and anxiety to ensure they have the support they need to move toward a life that is happier and healthier for them, however they define that.

-There is a plethora of potential benefits that autism-affirming therapy can offer for adults.
-It can help with emotional and psychological barriers that you encounter on a daily basis.
+Autism-affirming therapy offers several benefits.
+It helps with emotional and psychological barriers that you encounter on a daily basis.
 With therapy, you can explore those barriers from every angle and learn the tools that you need to push past them.

 Here are five reasons why you should consider autism-affirming therapy for adults: